raceychan/lihil/docs/tutorials.md

 - `Body` for body param
 - `Use` for dependency

+##### Param Parsing Rules

-if a param is not declared with param marks, the following rule would apply:
+if a param is not declared with any param mark, the following rule would apply to parse it:

 - if the param name appears in route path, it is interpreted as a path param.
 - if the param type is a subclass of `msgspec.Struct`, it is interpreted as a body param.